chineidu/LC_API/README.md

 ## Note

-- Deploy the API using `Railway App` works best without a custom docker-compose file.
+- Deploying the API using `Railway App` works best without a custom docker-compose file.
 - The files shown below are the Dockerfile and the docker-compose file that was used locally.

 ### Dockerfile